chanzuckerberg/single-cell-curation/schema/4.2.0/schema.md

     </tr>
     <tr>
       <th>Value</th>
         <td>categorical with <code>str</code> categories.
+If <b>Visium Single</b>, all observations MUST be the same value.
 This MUST be free-text that identifies a unique individual that data were derived from.
 It is STRONGLY RECOMMENDED that this identifier be designed so that it is unique to:<br><br>
           <ul><li>a given individual within the collection of datasets that includes this dataset</li>
           <li>a given individual across all collections in CELLxGENE Discover</li></ul><br>
           It is STRONGLY RECOMMENDED that <code>"pooled"</code> be used  for observations from a sample of multiple individuals that were not confidently assigned to a single individual through demultiplexing.<br><br>It is STRONGLY RECOMMENDED that <code>"unknown"</code> ONLY be used for observations in a dataset when it is not known which observations are from the same individual.<br><br>